robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 (Figure <a href="#fig:nobs">5</a> C).
 Graph strength across individuals in all three habitat layers was highly variable at low number of observations and variance decreased after \~100 observations (Figure
-<a href="#fig:nobs">5</a> A). <!--TODO double check-->Since the variance
+<a href="#fig:nobs">5</a> A).
+Since the variance in these multilayer
-in these multilayer metrics decreases after a certain number of observations, this sensitivity method could be useful for determining the number of observations necessary for sufficiently describing social dynamics across contexts.
+metrics decreases after a certain number of observations, this sensitivity method could be useful for determining the number of observations necessary for sufficiently describing social dynamics across contexts.

 An illustrative multilayer network was generated, informed by previous social, spatial and temporal scale results (Figure
 <a href="#fig:ml">6</a>). <!--The social
 distance threshold was 50 m.
-The spatial resolution of the land cover raster was 30 m. -->Relocations were predominantly in open (37.385%) and forest (38.685%) habitats compared to foraging habitats (23.93%).
+The spatial resolution of the land cover raster was 30 m. -->Relocations were predominantly in open (37.39%) and forest (38.68%) habitats compared to foraging habitats (23.93%).
 Despite this, individuals were more strongly connected in foraging and open habitats than in forest (mean graph strength in habitat layers;
 foraging: 0.21, forest: 0.11, open: 0.23).
 There was a seasonal difference in association, individuals were more connected between approximately October - June (mean graph strength in time windows; 2: